SanjeevaRDodlapati/QeMLflow/.archive/archive/CURRENT_STAGE_ASSESSMENT.md

 - [ ] Overall experience feels polished and professional

 ### **Confidence Building** ✅
-- [ ] You're comfortable using ChemML for real work
+- [ ] You're comfortable using QeMLflow for real work
 - [ ] I'm confident in the stability and performance
 - [ ] We both believe it's ready for any next steps
 - [ ] Quality standards consistently met in practice